 There’s a real possibility that the market is going to undergo a great deal of change as businesses rise, fall or get absorbed into others.
 How the sector looks in 12 months’ time will be very different to how it looks now.

-Realistically we’re still couple of years away from any form of VTOL craft being commercially available and it’ll be a couple more years before there’s any kind of mass market adoption.
+Realistically we’re still a couple of years away from any form of VTOL craft being commercially available and it’ll be a couple more years before there’s any kind of mass-market adoption.

 However, the framework is a huge step towards a future where flying cars are not only a reality but commonplace.

-KDC Resource are actively working with a number of organisations working in the eVTOL space, actively working on the next generation in transportation.
+KDC Resource is actively working with a number of organisations working in the eVTOL space, actively working on the next generation in transportation.